somrajroy/AWS3TierArchitecturewithTFModules/README.md

 - Restricted direct access to the Application and Database tiers by placing them in private subnets. <br/>
 - Used network ACLs to control traffic at the subnet level. <br/>
 - Configured IAM roles and policies for EC2 instances to access other AWS services securely. <br/>

+##### Best Practices
+Here are some practices I followed during the project that could be helpful:

+ - Use modules whenever possible to increase code reusability and decrease code redundancy.
+ - Use proper naming conventions for resources to avoid naming conflicts.
+ - Use version controls Git as single source of truth.

 ##### Conclusion